akash-nimbolkar/FeedOn/README.md

 FeedOn is a web application serves as a dual platform for F&Bs and charities to connect with one another.
 It aims to minimize food wastage by redistributing excess food from F&Bs to charities.

-Watch the live demo for the application <a href="https://www.youtube.com/watch?v=xlqRs-MqeXA&feature=youtu.be">here</a>, and view our team proposal <a href="https://github.com/anushadatta/FeedOn/blob/master/src/main/webapp/assets/FeedOn.pptx">here.</a>

 ### MOTIVATION